stan1025/VDILoewen/Backend/CouchSurfing/readme.md

 GET:    "/couch/:location/Profiles"
--> Returns all entries for the given location with details profile information
+-> Returns all entries for the given location with details profile information -> Update: returns additionally the name of the person.
 ***Attention: for this feature, a new profile data structure is defined, see GUID1/profile.json***

 GET:    "/user/couch"